 The Gauss Ecosystem is a Curated Layer 1 Blockchain designed to change the global perception of blockchain technology.
-Gauss recognizes the importance of cryptocurrency as it exists today and its untapped potential and addresses three prevalent issues with crypto:
+Gauss recognizes the importance of blockchain as it exists today and its untapped potential and addresses three prevalent issues:

 These docs will introduce you to the Gauss ecosystem.
 You'll find links to valuable resources and websites that will bring you up to speed on building both on Gauss but also on general blockchain application development.

 Speed: The Gauss Ecosystem uses a high-throughput blockchain utilizing the IBFT 2.0 Proof of Authority Consensus algorithm.
 The PoA consensus algorithm is ideal for applications that require real-time processing, such as payment systems, supply chain management, and gaming platforms.
 The high-speed processing of transactions also ensures that users can quickly and efficiently complete transactions, providing a seamless user experience.

 Scalability: The Gauss Chain achieves a hypothetical transaction speed of fewer than 2 seconds on a single sidechain.
 As we grow we will spawn multiple sidechains which will help the network to handle millions of transactions per second.
 This mechanism (already demonstrated by the Polygon Matic Chain) combined with our EVM compatibility, allows the Gauss Ecosystem to scale easily.